umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 versionFrom: 9.0.0
 ---

-# Migrating an Umbraco 9 Cloud project to Umbraco 10
+# Upgrading an Umbraco 9 Cloud project to Umbraco 10

-This article will provide steps on how to migrate an Umbraco 9 Cloud project to Umbraco 10.
+This article will provide steps on how to upgrade an Umbraco 9 Cloud project to Umbraco 10.

 The upgrade path between Umbraco 9 and Umbraco 10 can be done directly by updating your project using NuGet.
 You will need to ensure the packages you are using are available in Umbraco 10.